apache/arrow/docs/source/developers/guide/tutorials/r_tutorial.rst

 R tutorial on adding a lubridate binding
 ========================================

-In this tutorial we will document a simple binding contribution to Arrow R package following the steps specified by the :ref:`quick-ref-guide` section of the guide and a more detailed :ref:`step_by_step` section.
+In this tutorial, we will document the contribution of a binding to Arrow R package following the steps specified by the :ref:`quick-ref-guide` section of the guide and a more detailed :ref:`step_by_step` section.
 Navigate there whenever there is